3 benefits of mental exercise for seniors

 Seniors who want to stay young can retain their youthfulness by keeping their brain’s neural pathways balanced.
 Since these senses tend to dull over time, giving the brain a mental workout is just as important as daily physical exercise.

 Continually giving your mind new ideas to grasp and challenges to connect with are some of the best ways to stay alert and promote brain health.
-To do this, many seniors employ the use of mental exercises.
+To do this, many employ the use of brain exercises for seniors.
 According to MedicineNet, a review of studies that was published in the Canadian Medical Association Journal discovered that computerized training programs, individualized personal memory training, and reasoning and processing speed can improve memory decline over time.
 This means that you and your mother or father can take steps now to ensure that mental health does not deteriorate over time.
-As with many age-related issues, prevention is key, and mental exercises can be an excellent addition to a daily regimen so that your parent’s senses are sharp throughout their golden years.
+As with many age-related issues, prevention is key, and brain exercises for seniors can be an excellent addition to a daily regimen so that your parent’s senses are sharp throughout their golden years.

-Here are some benefits that seniors may experience with mental exercise:
+Here are some benefits that seniors may experience with brain exercise: